 We support work on policies that cost-effectively address major public health issues.

-Policies like air quality regulations, tobacco and alcohol taxes, and the elimination of leaded gasoline have saved and improved millions of lives.
+Historically, policies like air quality regulations, tobacco taxes, and the elimination of leaded gasoline have saved or improved millions of lives.

 These policies typically improve public health by addressing risk factors to alleviate the burden of non-communicable disease, which comprises a growing share of the health burden but receives relatively few resources.
 Policy interventions affect entire populations and are often cost-effective for governments to implement.
 We think philanthropy can have an outsized impact by helping governments design, implement, and enforce more effective public health policies.